YLIANG021/SharpPolish/README.md

 ## Workflow & Tools

-SharpPolish relies on identifying "inner" regions and "boundaries".
+FST ForgePolish relies on identifying "inner" regions and "boundaries".
 You can easily define these regions using the built-in FaceSets tools.

 ### 1. FaceSets Workflow (Preparation)
 To get the best polishing results on complex hard-surface models, you can isolate flat planes and curved transitions using FaceSets.